owaismohammad/gurrt/README.md

 # gurrt: An intelligent video understanding system

-## An open-source alternative to monolithic Large Video Language Models
-I built gurrt out of frustration.
+## An open-source alternative to monolithic Large Video Language Models built out of frustration.

 One cannot work with Large Video Language Models :